 When seeking longer-term accommodation, landlords will typically require documentation to assess your ability to pay the rent.
 This may include a letter from your current or most recent employer stating your annual income, bank statements demonstrating sufficient savings to cover a few months’ rent, and references from previous landlords.

 While these requirements can be challenging for new arrivals, persistence is key.
-There are landlords who are willing to rent to newcomers, so don’t get discouraged if you encounter obstacles at first.
+Some landlords are willing to rent to newcomers, so don’t get discouraged if you encounter obstacles at first.
+In western Canada, you might also consider unique options like farm vacations, where you can stay on a ranch and participate in activities like horseback riding.

 Rental Costs: Navigating the Variations Across Canada